cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/1-Writing Your First Test.md

 If you're familiar with writing tests in JavaScript, then writing tests in Cypress will be a breeze.

 We're still working on introductory docs and videos.
-For now, [check out some examples](https://on.cypress.io/guides/all-example-apps) of applications using Cypress tests.
+For now, [check out some examples](https://on.cypress.io/guides/all-example-apps) of applications using Cypress tests and [check out some example recipes we've written](https://github.com/cypress-io/cypress-example-recipes) for special use cases.